 Fifty years ago we knew little about heart disease.
 We didn’t understand the causes of a heart attack, and the best treatment doctors could offer was bed rest.
 The newly-founded British Heart Foundation was part of an effort to transform this picture.

 Turning the tide against heart disease

 Our work has had a significant impact.
-Now, seven in ten heart attack victims leave hospital and go home to their families.
-The number of deaths from heart and circulatory disease has fallen by more than half and today 4 in 5 children born with congenital heart disease survive into adulthood.
+Today, seven in ten heart attack victims get to go home to their families.
+The number of deaths from heart and circulatory disease has fallen by more than half and 4 in 5 children born with congenital heart disease survive into adulthood.

-But there are still seven million people in the UK living with cardiovascular disease today.
+There are still seven million people in the UK living with cardiovascular disease today.
 Too many people die too young.
 That’s why we are still dedicated to working with our supporters and our scientists, harnessing the power of medical research to lead the fight against heart disease.
-We can only do this with your continued help.

 browse Timelines of research into heart attacks and inherited conditions